internetarchive/wayback-machine-webextension/contribution-guide.md

 # Contribution guide

 ## What do I need to know to help?
 There can be multiple ways in which you can help us improve the project from what it is today.
 Before you begin, we would encourage you to start exploring the extension, to understand more about the project.
 Once you are done, you can begin contributing with code, with content or simply by giving us ideas.
 ### Contributing code
-The chrome extension is built using with Node.js on the top of HTML , CSS and JavaScript.
+The chrome extension is built using with Node.js on the top of HTML , CSS and JavaScript and JQuery.
 Other than that, we use git for version control, so knowledge of git would come handy.
 ### Contributing content / documentation
 In order to add documentation for the project, you need to have some understanding about the project, and decent technical writing skills.
 However, if you do not understand certain things about the project, the community will always be there to help you.